What are my pregnancy options?

 Remember, you are not alone; there are many resources available to help you during this difficult time.
 You do have some choices:

 This option is a life-long commitment.
 When you feel like your whole life may be ruined by this pregnancy, it is even harder to look at parenting as a positive choice.
 Will your baby's father help out?
 Parenting as a single mother is extremely difficult for many reasons.
 It is important for you to explore all your options, including the benefits and the realistic challenges to choosing parenting.
 Click to read about Kim's parenting experience.

 By making a plan for open adoption, you will have some input into who adopts your baby.
 You can get a free copy of the Lifetime Adoption Magazine to learn about adoptive families.
 In open adoption, you may be able to maintain some form of contact so that you can know if your child is doing well.
 In open adoption children grow up knowing that they are loved by both their adopted parents and the parents who gave them life.
 Another advantage to adoption is that it gives you the option of continuing your education, while at the same time giving your baby a better life as well.
 Click to read Jenny's story about placing her son for adoption.

 This choice should not be made quickly or under pressure.
 It's your body and your choice.
 It may seem like an easy choice, but there are physical and emotional risks to abortion.
 Before making any type of decision concerning abortion, ensure that you have all the facts and the reason for choosing abortion.
 Far too many women have thought that abortion was the quick and easy way to go, only to find themselves haunted by the memories and feelings of abortion for the rest of their lives.
 Click to read Molly's story about her abortions.

 Learn more about your pregnancy choices by clicking here.

 If you facing an unplanned pregnancy, don't panic, get some advice and think about your options.

-Call the National Adoption Answer Line for more
+Call or text the National Adoption Answer Line for more

 information about your options: